- What is it?

 Nursing staff prepare the material necessary for the test (sterile gauze, antiseptic, capillary, specific incision device or lancet, dummy and sucrose).
 The specific incision devices used for the heel prick test outline an arc where the puncture is made.
 Delicate incision produces less pain, less bruising, facilitates healing and provides the necessary quantity of blood, thus reducing the number of repetitions.

-The baby's foot is placed below the height of the heart to increase venous flow.
+The newborn's foot is placed below the height of the heart to increase venous flow.

-A gentle massage is given, and it is verified that the baby is at a comfortable temperature.
+A gentle massage is given to warm the area and it is verified that the newborn is at a comfortable temperature.

-Hygienic hand washing is performed prior to putting gloves on, and then the baby's heel is pricked.
-Using gauze soaked in 2% aqueous chlorhexidine or alcoholic chlorhexidine and allowing it to fully air dry is recommended.
+Hygienic hand washing is performed prior to putting gloves on, and then the newborn's heel is pricked.
+A gauze soaked in 2% aqueous or alcoholic chlorhexidine is recommended to disinfect the pricked area and then it’s left to fully dry on exposure to the air.

 The heel must be perfectly dry before performing the test, as any residue may alter the results.